SMCY - YieldMax SMCI Option Income Strategy ETF

 What is SMCY?

 SMCY is the ticker symbol for YieldMax SMCI Option Income Strategy ETF, an listed exchange-traded fund.
-The YieldMax SMCI Option Income Strategy ETF (SMCY) is an actively managed exchange-traded fund that seeks to generate weekly income by selling call options or call spreads on SMCI.
-The strategy is designed to capture option premiums while providing participation in the share price appreciation of SMCI.
+The YieldMax SMCI Option Income Strategy ETF (SMCY) is an actively managed fund primarily designed to deliver consistent weekly income.
+It achieves this by implementing a strategy of selling call options or call spreads, with SMCI serving as the underlying asset.
 Listed on AMEX.
 SMCY is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the SMCY options snapshot look like today?